disaster123/ea-news-proxy/README.md

-**Note:** For the most readable version of these instructions, please view the Markdown version of this file directly on GitHub at [https://github.com/disaster123/ea-news-proxy/blob/main/README.md](https://github.com/disaster123/ea-news-proxy/blob/main/README.md).

 # News Proxy

 This project provides a news proxy service that intercepts and manages requests to the `ec.forexprostools.com` domain.
 It uses a self-signed SSL certificate for secure communication and supports **ONLY** Investing.com.